-Our next weekend donation drop-off day will be Saturday, September 12, from 10:00 a.m. to noon!
-(Our usual drop-off times: every Tuesday and Thursday between 8:30 and noon.)
+Our next weekend donation drop-off day will be Saturday, October 17, from 10:00 a.m. to noon; our usual drop-off hours are every Tuesday and Thursday between 8:30 and noon.

 Our greatest need is funding for our programs (see our "Donate" page for details).
-If you choose to bring us items, here are some suggestions: brand-new pajamas, socks, and underwear in all sizes (especially adult XXL); diapers/pull-ups (open packs OK) and baby wipes; unopened toiletries and personal-care items (full-size or hotel-size); clean, like-new blankets, towels, and sheets; dog and cat food for our clients with pets; Ensure/Glucerna (or similar brands) for the ill or elderly; herbs, spices, and olive oil so that our clients can make healthy, flavorful meals.
+We also need diapers/pull-ups (open packs OK) and baby wipes; unopened toiletries and personal-care items (full-size or hotel-size); clean, like-new blankets, towels, and sheets; dog and cat food for our clients with pets; Ensure/Glucerna (or similar brands) for the ill or elderly; herbs, spices, and olive oil so that our clients can make healthy, flavorful meals.

 Please donate healthy, non-perishable food (low-sodium, low-fat), and take the time to check expiration dates.
 We cannot give out expired food, so we have to throw it away--and unfortunately, it takes up a lot of space in our garbage cans!
 For food drive tips, please see "Run a Drive" on our "Volunteer" page.

 Rule of thumb for all donations: if you wouldn't feel great wearing or using it, please drop it in one of the donation bins around town instead of giving it to us.
 We respect our clients too much to offer them items that are stained, ripped, or showing visible wear.